 Repairs to barrier between the lagoon and the ocean.
 Approximately 50 foot section of the barrier had been washed through.
 Section was backfilled and compacted to re-establish the barrier back to original conditions.

-Privatization of Waste Management – North Slope, Alaska
+Privatization of Waste Management & Public Works Services – North Slope, Alaska